 Protection in Practice (PiP)

-For a mission to succeed in its efforts to protect civilians and mitigate civilian harm, military personnel must be adequately trained and equipped with the right capabilities to act in accordance with PoC policy, guidelines and doctrine while at the same time be cognisant of civilian perspectives.
-This requirement is the focus of the Protection in Practice Project.
+For a mission to successfully protect civilians and prevent civilian harm, military personnel must be adequately trained and equipped.
+They also need to be able to act in accordance with PoC policy, guidelines and doctrine.
+Lastly, though less common in mission protocols, they should always incorporate and respond to civilian perspectives.
+This last requirement is the focus of the Protection in Practice (PiP) project.

-- Advise peacekeeping missions and institutions on PoC data collection, analysis and data-driven decision making, and disseminate best practices and lessons learned.
+• Advise military missions and institutions on PoC-focused data collection, analysis and data-driven decision making.

-- Contribute to guidelines, methods and tools used to collect, analyse and disseminate data on civilian casualties and other forms of civilian harm, contributing to transparency and accountability of military missions.
+• Contribute to guidelines, methods and tools used to track, report, and ultimately mitigate civilian casualties and other forms of civilian harm, including longer-term effects of conflict.

-- Develop capacity for independent in-mission research on and assessments of effectiveness of PoC military guidelines, methods and doctrine.
+• Develop capacity for independent in-mission research on the effectiveness of military guidelines, methods and doctrine on the protection of civilians.